qhull/qhull/README.txt

   - in user.h, check the definitions of qh_SECticks and qh_CPUclock.
       - use '#define qh_CLOCKtype 2' for timing runs longer than 1 hour
   - type: make
-      - this builds: qhull qconvex qdelaunay qhalf qvoronoi rbox libqhull.a
+      - this builds: qhull qconvex qdelaunay qhalf qvoronoi rbox libqhull.a libqhull_r.a
   - type: make doc
       - this prints the man page
       - See also qhull/html/index.htm